kide-vm/kide/README.md

 I spent some time on the parse testing framework, so it is safe to fiddle and add.
 In fact it is very modular and so ot is easy to add.

-### Step 5 - Virtual: Compile the Ast
+### Virtual: Compile the Ast

 Since we now have an Abstact syntax tree, it needs to be compiled to a virtual machine Instruction format.
-For the parsed subset that's done.
+For the parsed subset that's almost done.

 It took me a while to come up with a decent but simple machine model.
 I had tried to map straight to hardware but failed.
 The current Virtual directory represent a machine with basic oo features.